vocdoni/docs/src/manager/push-notifications-api.md

 This data can be:
 - Voting process metadata (type, mode, questions ...)
 - Organization metadata (name, email, ID ...)
-- Prefered organization bootnodes and gateways to connect with
+- Preferred organization bootnodes and gateways to connect with

 The actual URI of this data is stored on Ethereum and changes every time any of the data is changed.
 This is an IPFS property which is a content-addressed system.